 Do you have a tomato lover in your house?
 My oldest dragon's favorite food is cherry tomatoes.
 He eats cherry tomatoes almost everyday either as a snack or with a meal.
 I buy 2lbs of organic cherry tomatoes every week from Costco.
 So, when I saw National Tomato Day was in April, I knew we should plant cherry tomatoes.
+It's a great Earth Day activity as well.
 Teaching kids how to grow their own food is a life skill everyone should have.
 I think the recent pandemic has really shown us how important being self reliant can be when there are food shortages.
 Besides, you can pick your tomatoes at the peak of freshness, save the world from more discarded plastic food containers and save money!

 One plant should have a steady stream of tomatoes for the whole season.
 I remember as a child my Grandpa grew cherry tomatoes and I would head straight for the plants in the backyard when I came over to see if there were any tomatoes to pick.

 We have dabbled in a little gardening here and there, but we haven't planted any tomatoes since the kids have been old enough to remember.
 So, we are excited to get started.
 Our garden area isn't quite ready for planting yet so we are going to use upside down tomato planters.
 These are no hassle planters.
 They take up little space and are off the ground away from little critters.

 Watch how easy it was for the kids.

 The following links are Amazon Affiliate links.
 I may earn a small commission from purchases at no cost to the reader.
 All items were choses by me only.